msteinbeck/hid-retrobit/README.md

-hid-retrobit is a Linux driver for the retro-bit (sometime called Retro Link) Atari, Nintendo NES, SNES & Sega Genesis joystick and gamepad controller adapters.
+hid-retrobit is a Linux driver for the retro-bit (sometimes called Retro Link) Atari, Nintendo NES, SNES & Sega Genesis joystick and gamepad controller adapters.
 It allows the use of actual compatible devices in emulators.